WestpacCXTeam/Sketch-UI-Kit/README.md

 A complete set of user interface elements to help designers create high quality, consistent, experiences for all our digital brands.

 ## Getting Started
 Each element in this UI Kit corresponds to the coded element found in the GUI.
 They follow the same naming convention and general structure: Module - Element - Style - Size.
-All the elements in the Sketch file are re-usable symbols with overrides for text, icons, multiple states etc. Where possible elements have been made responsive making it very easy to re-size them in multiple grid layouts.
+All the elements in the Sketch file are re-usable symbols with overrides for text, icons, multiple states etc. Where possible elements have been made responsive making it easier to re-size them in multiple grid layouts.
 This will help designers quickly create responsive designs that align with the digital brand and the GUI elements.

 ## Before you start
 1. Make a cup of tea and have a good look through the GEL and the GUI https://gel.westpacgroup.com.au.
 Familiarise yourself with the GUI elements so you understand how to use them properly in your design.
 There’s a lot in there so take your time.
 We’ve tried to keep text to a minimum but please read what is says.
 Don’t just look at the pictures.